Dementia Researcher Blogs

 --

-Dr Yvonne Couch is an Alzheimer's Research UK Fellow at the University of Oxford.
+Dr Yvonne Couch is an Alzheimer's Research UK Fellow and Associate Professor at the University of Oxford.
 Yvonne studies the role of extracellular vesicles and their role in changing the function of the vasculature after stroke, aiming to discover why the prevalence of dementia after stroke is three times higher than the average.
 It is her passion for problem solving and love of science that drives her, in advancing our knowledge of disease.
-Yvonne has joined the team of staff bloggers at Dementia Researcher, and will be writing about her work and life as she takes a new road into independent research.
+Yvonne writes about her work, academic life, and careers as she takes a new road into independent research @dr_yvonne_couch

 Enjoy listening?
 We're always looking for new bloggers, drop us a line. http://www.dementiaresearcher.nihr.ac.uk